plotly/dash-bio/CONTRIBUTING.md

-pip install dash[testing] #if you use zsh run: pip install dash\[testing\] pip install dash-bio #if pytest fails try: pip3 install dash-bio pytest tests/integration #for testing all apps pythest tests/integration/test_yourNewApp #for testing only one app
+pip install dash[testing] #if you use zsh run: pip install dash\[testing\] pip install dash-bio #if pytest fails try: pip3 install dash-bio pytest tests/integration #for testing all apps pytest tests/integration/test_yourNewApp #for testing only one app
 ```
 Do not worry if you get errors running this last command.
 You will have to
 download a Chrome driver (Linux:chromium), install it, and add its path.